-From the glittering lights of Broadway, to a beautiful carriage ride through Central Park, New York City is just overflowing with amorous excitement.
-It is no wonder every romantic comedy is set in the Big Apple.
+From the glittering lights of Broadway to a beautiful carriage ride through Central Park, New York City is just overflowing with amorous excitement.
+It’s no wonder every romantic comedy is set in the Big Apple.

 The magic of a Broadway production or the thrill of soaking in the Empire State Building is more than enough for many doe-eyed couples to pop the question or get hitched.
-However you choose to woo the one you love, relish the chance to explore the most romantic restaurants in New York.
+However, nothing fans the flames of romance faster than a romantic dinner in New York City.
+Follow along to discover the 18 most romantic restaurants in NYC.

 It turns out lady and the tramp knew a thing or two about romance!
 So load up on pasta with your paramour when you get close and cozy at West Village hotspot L’Artusi.

-Dishing out modern takes on traditional Italian dishes, L’Artusi might require a reservation, but we promise it’s well worth the wait.
+Dishing out modern takes on traditional Italian dishes, L’Artusi might require a reservation, but we promise this Italian restaurant is well worth the wait.

 Their fairy light-strung patio is just begging for a proposal.
 Meanwhile, the candlelit dining room interior is perfect for temperature-sensitive couples.